myhdl/myhdl/README.md

 ```
 pip install myhdl
 ```
-Unfortunately version the PyPI is quite behind the current development status, so you are better off installing the *stable* master branch directly from this GitHub repository:
+Unfortunately the version on PyPI is quite behind the current development status, so you are better off installing the *stable* master branch directly from this GitHub repository:

 ```
 pip install git+https://github.com/myhdl/myhdl.git@master